zalando/postgres-operator/docs/reference/cluster_manifest.md

   name of the sidecar.
 Required.

 * **image**
-  docker image of the sidecar.
+  Docker image of the sidecar.
 Required.

 * **env**
   a dictionary of environment variables.
 Use usual Kubernetes definition